 - Floor assemblies constructed as fire separations require a 1 hour fire resistance rating.
 This requirement is consistent with mid-rise buildings of any construction which are within the corresponding maximum building area limits of the Code for buildings up to 6 storeys in building height. - Mezzanines are required to be constructed with a 1 hour fire resistance rating.
 This requirement is not new and is consistent with buildings of similar height and occupancy.
 This requirement applies to all mezzanines whether located within a residential suite or not. - Roof assemblies require a 1 hour fire resistance rating.
 Prior to the 2015 amendments, the Code exempted a roof rating for all buildings if the building was sprinklered.
 This exemption is not applicable to mid-rise buildings of wood construction.
 Other provisions include the following: - If the roof assembly has a height greater than 25 m from the floor level of the first storey to the highest point of the roof assembly, the roof assembly is required to be of noncombustible construction or be constructed of fire-retardant treated wood.
 This is a new requirement that was introduced to facilitate firefighting.
 Prior to the 2015 amendments there were no height limitations for buildings beyond the limitation on the number of storeys.
 It is noted that mezzanines can be used for additional levels in the building that are not considered in the calculation of the number of storeys in a building, however, the 25 metre height limit will effectively limit the number of floor levels in a building based on a comfortable floor to ceiling height. - The noncombustible roof applicable for mid-rise wood construction is permitted to be supported by combustible structural elements (Sentence 3.1.7.5.(3)).
 Prior to the 2015 amendments, an assembly that was required to be noncombustible would be required to be supported by noncombustible construction.
-This new provision does not conflict with the remainder of the building being wood construction. - Of the configuration, the roof assemblies may be of mixed construction.
+This new provision does not conflict with the remainder of the building being wood construction. - A building can have several roofs that are at different elevations.
+The construction of non-contiguous roof assemblies at different elevations is permitted to be evaluated separately with respect to the requirements for noncombustible construction for roofs more than 25 m above the floor level of the first storey.
+Depending of the configuration, the roof assemblies may be of mixed construction.